tamuc-class/csci520-devbox/README.md

 To clone the class repository from the command line, change to the directory you want to clone a copy of the class files into, then run the git command.
-I usually recommend to have a directory named `repos` in your home directory where you keep all of your repositories.
+I usually recommend to have a directory named `boxes` in your home directory where you keep all of your repositories.
 On Windows, MacOS and Linux you can use `mkdir`, `cd`, and the `git` command to accomplish this from a command line terminal or shell:

 ```
-# create a directory called repos, this assumes you are currently in your home directory
+# create a directory called boxes, this assumes you are currently in your home directory
-$ mkdir repos
+$ mkdir boxes
 ```
 ```
-# change into the repos directory to be your current working sub-directory
+# change into the boxes directory to be your current working sub-directory
-$ cd repos
+$ cd boxes
 ```
 ```
 # clone the class repository into your current directory